-Over the course of her 30 year career, Gloria Allred has won countless honors for her pioneering legal work on behalf of women's rights and rights for minorities.
+Over the course of her 40-year legal career, Gloria Allred has won countless honors for her pioneering legal work on behalf of women's rights and rights for minorities.

-Ms. Allred is also the only individual in the nation to win the 1986 Public Service Award from the National Association of Federal Investigators, and she was voted one of 1987's "Best Lawyers in America" by lawyers who won that honor in 1986.
-She won this honor again by being chosen by her peers as one of the best lawyers in America in 1991.
+Ms. Allred is also the only individual in the nation to win the 1986 Public Service Award from the National Association of Federal Investigators.

-Ms. Allred was included in the list for 2004, 2007 and 2009 Southern California SuperLawyers by Law and Media and Los Angeles Magazine.
-In 2006 she was honored by her high school as a "Distinguished Daughter" of the Philadelphia High School for Girls, an honor that she received at a ceremony in Philadelphia.
-Also in 2007 she was presented the "Silver Achievement Award" by the YWCA of Greater Los Angeles, for "distinguishing herself in the community through professional, volunteer and/or philanthropic work resulting in significant change".
-In addition, in 2009, she was selected by New York University to receive its Distinguished Alumnus Award, which she accepted at their commencement in May 2009.
+In 2006, Ms. Allred was honored by her high school as a "Distinguished Daughter" of the Philadelphia High School for Girls, an honor that she received at a ceremony in Philadelphia.
+Also in 2007, she was presented the "Silver Achievement Award" by the YWCA of Greater Los Angeles for "distinguishing herself in the community through professional, volunteer and/or philanthropic work resulting in significant change."
+In addition, she was selected by New York University to receive its Distinguished Alumnus Award, which she accepted at its commencement in May 2009.